NBA Draft

 kingston-scoring-process

 However, there is reason to believe Flemings’ scoring process may be hindered by his current team context.
 For how much success the Houston Cougars have seen under Kelvin Sampson, historically the Houston offenses have posed issues for guards scoring effectively inside the arc.
-Houston has yet to finish in the 75th percentile for ‘Pure Point Guard’ Context Quality3.
+Houston has yet to finish in the 75th percentile for ‘Pure Point Guard’ Context Quality[6].
 When comparing Flemings to his fellow Houston guards historically, Flemings has actually been the most effective two-point scorer of any guard in the Sampson era.

 kingston-finishing-context

-When examining freshman guards who played in a similarly restrictive environment to Flemings AND were forced to carry as large an offensive burden as Kingston, there prove to actually be many success cases of guards rapidly improving their three-point volume.
-Take De’Aaron Fox for example, who carried an Offensive Load of 42 (84th percentile) compared to Kingston’s Offensive Load of 47 (93rd Percentile).
+When examining freshman guards who played in a similarly restrictive environment to Flemings AND were forced to carry as large an offensive burden as Kingston, there prove to be many success cases of guards rapidly improving their three-point volume.
+Take De’Aaron Fox for example, who carried an Offensive Load of 42 (84th percentile)[7]compared to Kingston’s Offensive Load of 47 (93rd Percentile).
 Fox finished college with a 0.15 3PAr and managed to improve this consistently over the course of his career, exchanging mid-range jumpers with more threes in almost every subsequent year of his career.

 kingston-fox